 Tooth Fillings in Vista

 If you have a cavity, Dr. Amiri will need to treat it with a filling.
 We use tooth-colored composite fillings so the filling is not obvious to onlookers.
 While you may not be excited about the prospect of getting a tooth filled, rest assured that our team is dedicated to making you feel at ease, while answering all of your questions.
-For patients with dental-related anxiety, ask about our sedation options for a more relaxing visit.

 What Is a Filling?